Mulleins

 Sinuate Mullein Verbascum sinuatum

 Introduced from Europe, perhaps as an accidental introduction from wool waste, with an old record from near Thetford in 1943.
 Flowers July to September.
-A distinctive species with a very twiggy, mutli-branched flower spike, purple hairs on the stamens and strongly lobed basal leaves.
+A distinctive species with a very twiggy, multi-branched flower spike, purple hairs on the stamens (all with reniform anthers), a capitate stigma and strongly lobed basal leaves.

 Habit